-May be made on the model Request for Reconsideration, or on any other written document and sent to the enrollee.
+Requests may be made by an enrollee, enrollee's representative, or prescribing physician or other prescriber (acting on behalf of an enrollee), upon providing notice to the enrollee on the model Request for Reconsideration, or on any other written document.
 If the model notice is used, plan sponsors should complete the applicable sections with each adverse redetermination notice.